salt-die/Snippets/README.md

 * dragon_curve.py makes dragon curves with numpy

 * game_of_life.py is Conway's Game of Life, but with scipy convolutions -- displays in terminal

+* terminal_movies.py converts movies to ascii so that you can watch them in your terminal -- no sound yet